 Different mixes of funds, stocks and other assets lead to different risk levels and different gain expectations.
 Most people find it difficult to match these to what they want.
 If you're asked, 'What is your risk level?' you'll probably give an answer of some sort but it will just be a gut feel thing.

 However, if you think of specific financial targets and think of the money needed for them, then you will be able to answer questions about risk and returns precisely.
 For example, you'll need money for your daughter's higher education after three years.
 You'd like to buy a house at least ten years before retirement.
 You'd like to go on a vacation to Europe after two years.
 You'd like Rs 2 lakh to always be available for emergencies.

 Each of these goals is very precise.
-The risk you can take with it, as well as the amount of money needed can be quantified quite precisely.
-Therefore, it is relatively easy to decide what kind investments should be made for each of them.
+The risk you can assume with it, as well as the amount of money needed can be quantified quite precisely.
+Therefore, it is relatively easy to decide what kind of investments should be made for each of them.
 In the Value Research way of thinking, there is no concept of an individual's portfolio.
-Instead each individual must have many portfolios, one for each financial goal.
+Instead, each individual must have many portfolios, one for each financial goal.
 The other important thing is that a portfolio is not simply a collection.
 It has different parts that fit together in specific roles and complement each other.
 There could be three funds, of which one provides gains and two stability.
-In hindsight, it'll later appear that you could have stuck with one or the other but both types played a role.
+In hindsight, it might later appear that you could have stuck with one or the other, but both types played a role.

 With experience, you'll learn the basics of constructing a portfolio as well as learn about some model portfolios.

 The first step towards building a portfolio is to have a clear goal.
 Once you have that, then it's relatively easy to build the rest of the portfolio in a way that's suitable for meeting your goals.